SM 25x350 [2xM8] / N52 - magnetic roller

 - They exhibit very high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices and other advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: